 - The Thousand-Year Blood War Arc juggles as many plotlines as the Arrancar Arc, but with brisker, more consistent pacing.
-There's the group training in the Royal Realm; the Gotei survivors in Seireitei picking up the pieces and trying to prepare for the next invasion; Yhwach, the Stern Ritters, and Uryuu embroiled in Quincy politics; Urahara in Hueco Mundo with Chad and Orihime, rounding up the surviving Arrancar; Kukaku and Ganju training three Fullbringers in Rukongai; the remaining Visoreds tackling the tears in space-time; and the spiritually aware humans dealing with Ichigo's possible departure.
-As of Chapter 546, some of the plot threads are already consolidating.
-This was done in less than two years, less than half the duration of both the Arrancar and the Soul Society arcs.
+There's the group training in the Royal Realm; the Gotei survivors in Seireitei picking up the pieces and trying to prepare for the next invasion; Yhwach and his Quincies embroiled in internal politics; a Hueco Mundo group consisting of Arrancar, Urahara, Chad and Orihime; Kukaku and Ganju training three Fullbringers in Rukongai; the remaining Visoreds tackling the tears in space-time; and the spiritually-aware humans dealing with Ichigo's possible departure.
+Many of these threads consolidated and came together after 2-3 years of storyline, much faster than the Arrancar Arc took.

 - Naruto looked like it was doing this (or Third Line, Some Waiting) with Konoha, Taka, Pain, and the rest of the Akatsuki, but as of the Shinobi World War, the plot lines have converged (except one which just ended) and more or less all happen within the same issue or so.

 - The anime seems to be trying to lessen the effect of this by switching around the order of events to keep the narrative more on one story line at a time (for instance, in the manga, Sasuke finally finding Itachi and then fighting him was split up into two halves with Jiraiya's investigation of Pain in the Rain Village between them, while in the anime those two storylines happened separately and in their entire length at once).